Feb 27, 2026

 Tail

-The tail is thick at the base and has a lot of fur.
+The tail is thick at the base and tapers slightly toward a rounded tip.
+It’s covered with very dense and plush fur.

 Coat